Skip to main content

 Which grant to apply for

 The amount of help you can get through the Maintenance Grant and Special Support Grant is the same.
-If you get the Maintenance Grant, some of it is paid instead of the Student Loan for Maintenance.
+If you get the Maintenance Grant, some of it is paid instead of the Maintenance Loan.

-However, the Special Support Grant won’t affect how much you can borrow through the Student Loan for Maintenance and won’t be counted as income when working out if you’re entitled to income-related benefits or tax credits.
+However, the Special Support Grant won’t affect how much you can borrow through the Maintenance Loan and won’t be counted as income when working out if you’re entitled to income-related benefits or tax credits.

 The Special Support Grant replaces the Maintenance Grant for certain groups of students entering higher education on or after academic year 2006/2007.